-- You have problems connecting to your ISP, or other Internet service, and either the technical support of the ISP or of NETGEAR recommends changing the MTU size.
-These might require an MTU change: - A secure Web site that will not open, or displays only part of a Web page - Yahoo e-mail - MSN - America Online's DSL service - You use VPN and have severe performance problems. - You used a program to optimize MTU for performance reasons, and now you have connectivity or performance problems.
+- You have problems connecting to your ISP or other Internet service, and the technical support of either the ISP or NETGEAR recommends changing the MTU setting.
+These might require an MTU change: - A secure website that won't open, or displays only part of a Web page - Yahoo e-mail - MSN - America Online's DSL service - You use VPN and have severe performance problems.

+• You used a program to optimize MTU for performance reasons, and now you have connectivity or performance problems.